lot224/grunt-eo-asset/README.md

-# grunt-eo-exec
+# grunt-eo-asset
-Grunt task to execute/spawn shell commands
+Grunt task to define asset packages and requirements.